Are You a Mayflower Descendant?

 The General Society of Mayflower Descendants have been working for years on a project to try to identity the descendants each Mayflower passenger through the first five generations.
 Seeing that we are now somewhere between generation 15 or 20, my calculations show that if you go back 15 generations to the Mayflower, you have 16,382 great-great-great-great-great-great-great-great-great-great-great-great grandparents.
 That is why so many Americans are Mayflower descendants.

 Genealogy can be fun, and there are plenty of resources on the Internet.
 Careful, though, there are a lot of completely wrong genealogies out there.
-If you're interested in writing down your family tree, all the fill-in-the-blank worksheets that you will ever need are available for free on the Internet by clicking here.
+If you're interested in writing down your family tree, fill-in-the-blank pedigree charts are available for free on the Internet by clicking here.
 With many family members scheduled to show up over the holidays, this can be an easy way for the kids and the older generation to interact.

 One of the best library resources for genealogy is the New England Historic Genealogical Society founded in 1845.
 Its researcher Gary Boyd is meticulous.
 In 2004 he showed how George Bush and and John Kerry are distant cousins in eight different ways.
 You can see that by clicking here.
 You might just open a random chart and find out you are related to both.
 If you are interested in immigrants who came in ships other than the Mayflower, you can search immigrant passenger lists to America (free through November 30); just click here.
 Cyndi's List also has links to a number of other resources to get you started.